The era of Islam began with...

 Obedient to the visitation, Muhammad went to the Kaba altar and recounted from memory that which the spirit-being had told him to a listening crowd.
 Most rejected the message.
 And so it continued.
 Muhammad returned to the cave, heard more messages from this spirit-being, and repeated the messages to crowds gathered around the Kaba altar.
 With time, a small group of followers developed.
 This was the first Muslim community.
 They came, however, from the lower classes.
 Some we're even slaves.
 All who had power and influence stayed away from this new religion.
 Even Abu Talib, Muhammads beloved uncle, refused to convert to Islam.

 Timeout!
 Looking to positively change the feel of my existing blog.
-Views regarding the whole look of http://serresprimavera.ca?
-Definitely a remarkable yard tips when wanted within the MARYLAND area.
+Views regarding the whole look of https://www.123uktv.com?
+Definitely a striking overseas UK Television service when wanted within the OTH area.
 Leave an opinion.
 Appreciate it!

 At first the Meccan leaders laughed off Muhammad and his messages.
 He was out of his mind, they said.
 Yet, with the passing of time, their attitudes changed.
 He began to get on their nerves.
 Not only did he declare that all their idolatrous forefathers we're burning in Hell, he warned that anyone who practiced idolatry around the Kaba altar will someday burn in Hell.
 People began to avoid the Kaba altar.
 The commercial interests associated with the Kaba cult began to fall off.